JamyJones/jjdgdjf/msg.md

-What is required to run gtk applications on android
+Why does a c++ binary compiled on linux doesn't run on android without use of NDK what more does the NDK do the source code